The classification of surface states of topological insulators and superconductors with magnetic point group symmetry: Classification of surface states of TIs and TSCs

 respectively.
 The group $G$ splits as

 For irreps $\alpha$ of $G_0$ with the modified factor system $\tilde z_{g,h}$ defined by (\ref{eq:factor_system_ztilde}), the Winger criteria (\ref{eq:wigner_t}), (\ref{eq:wigner_c}) and the orthogonal test (\ref{eq:ortho}) determine the EAZ classes.
-The results are summarized in Table~\ref{tab:EAZ_TI_spinless} (spinless electrons) and Table~\ref{tab:EAZ_TI_spinful} (spinful electrons).
-This extends the previous results for a part of point groups in spinful electrons.~\cite{CornfeldPointGroup, OkumaSatoShiozaki} From the EAZ class, the $K$-group $K$ is fixed according to the periodic table (Table~\ref{tab:periodictable}).
-For example, the MPG 4/m'mm for spinful electrons has the EAZ classes \{DIII$^2$,AII$_C$\}, meaning that in 3 space dimensions the $K$-group, the classification of uniform mass terms, is given by $K=\Z^{\times 2} \times \Z_2$.
+The results are summarized in Table~\ref{tab:EAZ_TI_spinless} for spinless electrons and Table~\ref{tab:EAZ_TI_spinful} for spinful electrons.
+This extends the previous results for a part of point groups in spinful electrons~\cite{CornfeldPointGroup, OkumaSatoShiozaki}.
+From EAZ classes, $K$-groups $K$ are fixed according to the periodic table (Table~\ref{tab:periodictable}).
+For example, the MPG 4/m'mm for spinful electrons has the EAZ classes \{DIII$^2$,AII$_C$\}, meaning that in three space dimensions, the $K$-group, the classification of uniform mass terms, is given by $K=\Z^{\times 2} \times \Z_2$.

 Let $G_0^{\rm AI} = \ker \phi = \{g \in G | \phi_g=1\}$ be the group composed of unitary symmetries.
 The group $G$ splits as